files-community/Website/src/routes/docs/contributing/updates/+page.md

 - Package Family Name: `FilesDev_ykqwq8d6ps0ag`
 - Auto updates: `False`

-## Store Stable

-This is installed from the store and uses the store assigned identity.

-- Display Name: `Files`
-- Publisher Name: `Yair A`
-- Package Name: `49306atecsolution.FilesUWP`
-- Package Family Name: `49306atecsolution.FilesUWP_et10x9a9vyk8t`
-- Auto updates: `True`

 ## Store Preview

 This is installed from the store and uses the store assigned identity.